Part 3: Maori Carvings

 Mike: Oh hi Amy, oh the Maori Greenstone Tikis, they’re all a bit organic for my taste.
 You know, all curves and twisting shapes.
 I like modern stuff, geometric shapes, but I can see the skill involved in making them.

-the tikis are what make them interesting.
+Amy: But the stories behind the tikis are what make them interesting.
 Besides, I imagine it would be difficult to create geometric patterns.
 The shape of each tiki seems to follow the natural contours of the stone.
 It’s extremely hard, and it requires expertise and time to shape.

 Mike: That’s true.
 I suppose that’s why modern greenstone carvings are so expensive.
 But there aren’t that many genuine old ones around.
 Archaeologists rarely discover such treasures, which is odd, given they are such a huge part of Maori culture.
 I wonder if archaeological dig sites were raided, and the tikis were taken to sell.